dwhenson/dwhenson/README.md

 ## 🪴 I’m currently learning:

-- React (I don't really love it, yet)
+- React (I don't really love it, yet...)
-- SCSS (going through Kevin Powell's course - learning lots!)
+- Advacned SCSS (hmmm, I'm not sure I'd actually use much of this!)
-- Testing (I hoping it will save me a lot of pain in the future)
+- Testing (hoping it will save me a lot of pain in the future)

 ## Github Stats 💫
 <table width="100%" border="0">